Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Introduction

-Inspired by \Sporf, we propose a projection distribution that takes into account neighboring features on a manifold, while incorporating enough randomness to learn the relevant projections.
+Inspired by Sporf, we propose a classification algorithm, Manifold Oblique Random Forests (Morf).
+Morf takes a projection distribution that accounts for neighboring features on a manifold, while incorporating enough randomness to learn the relevant projections.
 At each node in the decision tree, a set of neighboring features are randomly selected using knowledge of the underlying manifold.
 Weighting and summing the values of the selected features yields a set of oblique projections of the data which can then be evaluated to partition the observations.
-We describe this proposed classification algorithm, Manifold Oblique Random Forest (\Mf), in detail and show its effectiveness across simulated and real-data settings as compared to common classification algorithms.
-In each case, \Mf~performs better than algorithms that lack local feature information, while approaching, or even improving upon ConvNet performance in real data applications.
-Furthermore, the optimized and parallelizable open source implementation of \Mf\ in Python is available at at \url{https:///neurodata.io/code/}.
+We show Morf's effectiveness across simulated and real-data settings as compared to common classification algorithms.
+In each case, Morf~performs better than non-ConvNet algorithms that lack local feature information, while approaching, or even improving upon ConvNet performance in certain real data applications.
+Furthermore, the optimized and parallelizable open source implementation of Morf in Python is available at \url{https://neurodata.io/code/}.